 TOOLKITS FOR CO-CREATION

-While the myth of a lone inventor seems to persist even in the present day, there is increasing evidence on how connections and networks are in fact the key to innovations.
-Here, we’ve collected some tips and tools to get you started in finding untapped potential in your networks through the interactive stakeholder mapping tool (coming soon), look at challenges from multiple angles to create diverse solution options through the ideation toolkit, and help plan how to bring initial ideas into something you can try out through the experimentation toolkit.
+While the myth of a lone inventor seems to persist even in the present day, there is increasing evidence of how connections and networks are in fact the key to innovations.
+Here, we’ve collected some tips and tools to look at challenges from multiple angles, create diverse solution options through the ideation toolkit, and help plan how to bring initial ideas into something you can try out through the experimentation toolkit.
 Mix and match these free-to-use tools depending on your own needs.

 JOIN FORCES TO IDEATE TOGETHER